Chart Color Schemes

 Population growth drivers in Ropes Crossing are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Ropes Crossing is around 7,480.
-This figure reflects an increase of 200 people since the 2021 Census, which reported a population of 7,280.
-The change is inferred from AreaSearch's estimation of the resident population at 7,438 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,360 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Ropes Crossing has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by natural growth, contributing approximately 57.99999999999999% of overall population gains during recent periods.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, the suburb of Ropes Crossing has an estimated population of around 7,480.
+This figure reflects a growth of 200 people (2.7%) since the 2021 Census, which reported a population of 7,280.
+The change is inferred from AreaSearch's estimate of 7,438 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 2 validated new addresses since the Census date.
+This results in a population density ratio of 1,360 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, Ropes Crossing has demonstrated resilient growth patterns with a compound annual growth rate of 5.7%, outpacing its SA3 area.
+Natural growth contributed approximately 58% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends, lower quartile growth of Australian statistical areas is anticipated, with the suburb expected to grow by 346 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends anticipate lower quartile growth of Australian statistical areas, with Ropes Crossing expected to grow by 334 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 3.9% in total over the 17 years.

 Frequently Asked Questions - Population